Apjo/AWSAssociateSolutionsArchitectNotes/README.md

             - Inbound for security group means inbound from outside the instance destined to the instance.
 Outbound means going out of the instance's ENI
 - **_Virtual Private gateway_**
+    - Imagine if you want to connect your VPC to your company HQ, so that my employees can connect to the servers hosted in the VPC, you have to have a virtual private gateway created and attached to your VPC.
+        Like Internet gateway which will take the traffic to the outside world through the internet, the VPG will take the traffic to your Hq, or premises or branches through either VPN or a direct connection

 [Back to Table of Contents](#toc)
+<a name = "ip_v6"></a>
 ## IPv6 Addressing
 - All IPv6 addresses are Public
 - Hence, AWS allocates the IPv6 address range if you require that